-Then, you should know that customer service representatives perform tons of routine tasks every day.
+Customer service departments perform tons of routine tasks every day.

-Isn't that a huge waste of time and money to spend all day on requests like: “How do I make an order?”, “Where can I find the closest store?"
+Isn't that a massive waste of time and money to spend all day on requests like: “How do I make an order?"
+“Where can I find the closest store?"
 “What are your working hours?"
 “What is your delivery time?".

-#1 When you are looking for ways to reduce customer service costs
+#1 Chatbots for customer service reduce support costs

-Using bots, you can eliminate the routine work that takes valuable time from your team.
-Less mundane tasks means your employees are happier, and they stay longer with the company, so eventually, you’ll save time and money on hiring employees.
+Less mundane tasks mean your employees are happier, and they stay longer with the company.
+So, you’ll save time and money on hiring employees.

-How to calculate the estimated ROI of Customer Service Chatbot?
+How to calculate the estimated ROI of customer service bot?

-1. Analyze your Customer Service queries.
-Identify simple, repetitive questions that can be handled by a bot. (this can be smth like: “How do I recover my password, Where can I get delivery details, Are your stores open on Sunday?”).
+1. Analyze your customer service queries.
+Identify simple, repetitive questions that can be handled by a customer service bot. (this can be smth like: “How do I recover my password, Where can I get delivery details, Are your stores open on Sunday?”).

 2. Calculate the percentage of chats that are made up of these simple queries.

-For example, monthly, your support gets 10,000 queries, and you identified that 80% or 8,000 questions are eligible for a chatbot to take over.
+For example, your support gets 10,000 queries monthly, and you identified that 80% or 8,000 questions are eligible for a chatbot to take over.

 3. Calculate the agent time spent on those basic, repetitive requests.

-So, after you identified that you have 8,000 of tedious, repetitive queries, you can calculate how much agent time goes to these questions.
+After you identified that you have 8,000 tedious, repetitive queries, you can calculate how much agent time goes to these questions.

 For example, on average, your agent answers the question in 4 minutes.
 So, 8,000 queries x 4mins = 32,000 minutes or 533 hours of your teams’ time goes to FAQ’s.
 Wasteful, huh?

-If you say that chatbot answers the questions twice as fast as agents, then you’ll have: 8,000 queries x 2mins = 16,000 minutes or 267 hours of bot’s time.
+If you say that customer service bot answers the questions twice as fast as agents, then you’ll have: 8,000 queries x 2mins = 16,000 minutes or 267 hours of bot’s time.

 4. Estimate the annual costs of handling these requests by multiplying the hourly salary of the agent by hours spent monthly on these requests.
 Then, multiply the number by 12, and you’ll get the annual costs of answering FAQs by your agents.